-- 10.14.5.
+- b) a member of staff of the University; or - c) a member of staff of the candidate's Collaborating Establishment. - 10.14.3.
+Where the candidate and the internal supervisor are both on the permanent staff of the same establishment the candidate shall be examined by two external examiners.
+A candidate who is on a fixed short-term employment contract (for instance, a research assistant) shall be exempt from the requirements of this regulation. - 10.14.4.
+Examiners shall be experienced in research in the general area of the candidate's submission and, where practicable, have experience as a specialist in the topic(s) to be examined. - 10.14.5.
 At least one examiner shall normally have substantial experience of examining research degree candidates.
-The team should have a combined experience of examining at least three MPhil/PhD or doctorate students.\ - 10.14.6.
+The team should have a combined experience of examining at least three MPhil/PhD or doctorate students. - 10.14.6.
+The examiners should not have had any joint research or other contact with the candidate which might inhibit a completely objective examination.
+In addition, the examiners should not have had any joint research or other collaborative activities with the supervisor(s) which might inhibit a completely objective examination.
+The internal examiner should not normally have had an active role in considering a candidate's transfer of registration from MPhil to doctorate degree.
+Staff members who may have attended seminars/presentations given by the candidate may be nominated as internal examiners. - 10.14.7.
 An external examiner shall be independent both of the University and of the Collaborating Establishment and shall not have acted previously as the candidate's supervisor or adviser.
 An external examiner shall normally not be either a supervisor of another candidate or an external examiner on a taught course in the same department at the University.
-Former members of staff of the University and former students of the University shall normally not be approved as external examiners until three years after the termination of their employment, or studies, with the University. - 10.14.7.
-The University Research Degrees Sub-Committee shall ensure that the same external examiner is not approved so frequently that his/her familiarity with the department might prejudice objective judgement. - 10.14.8.
-No candidate for a research degree shall act as an examiner. - 10.14.9.
-The University shall determine and pay the fees and expenses of the external examiners. - 10.14.10.
+Former members of staff of the University and former students of the University shall normally not be approved as external examiners until three years after the termination of their employment, or studies, with the University. - 10.14.8.
+The University Research Degrees Sub-Committee shall ensure that the same external examiner is not approved so frequently that their familiarity with the department might prejudice objective judgement.
+It will not normally be permitted for the same external examiner to be appointed within a two year period.
+Reciprocal examining with a supervisor from another institution is not permitted. - 10.14.9.
+No candidate for a research degree shall act as an examiner. - 10.14.10.
+The University shall determine and pay the fees and expenses of the external examiners. - 10.14.11.
 The same regulations will apply to the taught components of a doctorate.